 Once on Angel’s Landing you’ll see 360 degree panoramic views of Zion Canyon.
 Exhilerating and breathtaking all at the same time.
 You’ll have to descend on the same chain you came up so catch your breath before you start your climb down.

-This hike is very popular and gets crowded.
+The Angels Landing Zion hike is very popular and gets crowded.
 Hike early morning or later in the afternoon to avoid crowds.

-This hike is Zion’s longest and most classic.
+Observation point trail is Zion’s longest and most classic hike.
 This 8 mile hike is strenuous climbs 2,000 feet in elevation and is 700 feet higher than the top of Angel’s Landing.